Follow CMAC on Facebook

 Here's what to expect for the coming season:

+Racer Ready?
 Get to the mountain early in the season for several "warm up" days.
-It is very important that you ski as many days as possible before we start on Jan.
-5th.
+It is very important that you ski as many days as possible before we start early January (see the Prep Calendar for details).
 We recommend a minimum of 3 days of skiing prior to our first training day.
 Our first runs together will be a time for the coaches to assess each skier’s ability and match them to a compatible group, so we want to see each skier at his/her "best" skiing technique when we start out.
 Your warm up days are also an important time to work out any problems with gear, get comfortable with the runs, and get into a “routine” before starting the Prep program.
+Click here to see the Prep free-skiing video: Prep Video

 Requirements